-- Play Spaces
+- Play spaces

 - Aquatics

-- Indoor Recreation
+- Indoor recreation

-- Sports Fields
+- Sportsgrounds

-- Parks and Outdoor Recreation
+- Parks and outdoor recreation

-- Community Gardens
+- Community gardens

 This Strategy does not include arts and cultural infrastructure.
 This will be addressed as part of the implementation of the City of Parramatta's Culture and Our City: a Cultural Plan for Parramatta's CBD 2017-2022, released on 10 July 2017.